 - personal motivation of the applicant

-All applicants will be informed about the results afterwards.
-The fellowship can be started within one year (always on the 1st day of each month).
+All applicants will be informed about the results in January 2023.
+The fellowship can be started within one year in the period from April 1, 2023 - April 1, 2024 (always on the 1st day of each month).
 The start of the scholarship needs to be discussed with the TUM host.